InspectorSpuds/ToyDatabase/README.md

 # 4300-Cheetah
 ## Description
-DB Relation Manager project for CPSC4300 at Seattle U, Spring 2023, Project Echidna
+DB Relation Manager project for CPSC4300 at Seattle U, Spring 2023, Project Echidna.
+This is a fork of the original repository I contributed to.

 ## New Features
 ### Milestone 3